openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 # Implementations Considerations

-## Differences between sd-jwt-vc and mdoc
+## Validity Period of the Signature and the Claim Values

-Note: `iat` and `exp` claims express the validity period of both the signature and the claim values.
+`iat` and `exp` JWT claims express both the validity period of both the signature and the claims about the subject, unless there is a separate claim used to express the validity of the claims.

 {backmatter}